 Do you really believe that low SPF contributes to developing a tan?
 WRONG!
 Choosing the lack of sun protection just to get a deeper, faster sun-kissed glow is a bad idea.
 Irrespective of whether your skin is sensitive or susceptible to burning, unprotected sun exposure is certainly going to harm.
 When I say harm, I mean skin issues like premature aging and even skin cancer.

-No matter what, you should be applying sunscreen every single time you decide to tan.
+No matter what, you should be applying top japanese sunscreen every single time you decide to tan.
 Make sure this sunscreen formulation is broad-spectrum, meaning well-equipped to protect your skin from both the UVB and UVA rays of the sun.
 Also, ensure that the SPF rating is 30 or higher.

 Tanning oils claim they provide sun protection and maybe some of them really do.
 Nevertheless, wear a layer of sunscreen below that to block the harmful rays of the sun.
 And if your sun exposure exceeds 2 hours, then re-apply the sunscreen.